Bog of Allen: Archaeological significance

 The peatlands of the Bog of Allen contain a valuable part of the archaeological record.
 Due to the special preservation conditions within peat, many kinds of artefact which do not normally survive are preserved; these include wooden structures and objects.
 In many parts of the Bog of Allen industrial milling has uncovered archaeological remains such as trackways.
 These trackways are wooden walkways constructed through prehistory and into the medieval period which allowed people and animals to cross the extensive areas of peatland, which can give us an insight into the economy and way of life of the societies that existed around the bog.
 The preservation conditions in bogs also preserve a range of palaeoenvironmental evidence such as pollen and plant macrofossils which are often studied alongside the archaeological evidence to inform about the environment on and around the bog.

 Palaeoenvironmental studies

 Numerous studies have focused on reconstructing past environments through the study of palaeoenvironmental proxies preserved in the Bog of Allen.
-Bogs such as these are of particular interest as ombrotrophicc bogs are very sensitive to changes in precipitation.
+Bogs such as these are of particular interest as ombrotrophic bogs are very sensitive to changes in precipitation.
 A current study carried out on Daingean Bog is investigating the use of testate amoebae to reconstruct changes in precipitation and to link this to climate variability during the Holocene.
-Such studies are of value as they may inform about the response of past societies to climate change.
+Such studies are of value as they may be informative about the response of past societies to climate change.